 22 October-12 March 2023

-The Gothenburg Museum of Art’s collection includes several important works by Albert Edelfeldt, not least At Sea (1883), a visitors’ favourite and a permanent part of the presentation of the Fürstenberg Gallery.
-Edelfeldt’s first exhibition in Sweden took place in Gothenburg 1884 and he had several close contacts in the city, for instance the couple Pontus and Göthilda Fürstenberg, who were among his patrons.
-This exhibition offers an in-depth view of the current knowledge on the museum’s works by Edelfeldt, as well as defining Gothenburg’s place in the artist’s cosmopolitan geography.
+The Gothenburg Museum of Art’s collection includes several important works by Albert Edelfelt, not least At Sea (1883), a visitors’ favourite and a permanent part of the presentation of the Fürstenberg Gallery.
+Edelfelt’s first exhibition in Sweden took place in Gothenburg 1884 and he had several close contacts in the city, for instance the couple Pontus and Göthilda Fürstenberg, who were among his patrons.
+This exhibition offers an in-depth view of the current knowledge on the museum’s works by Edelfelt, as well as defining Gothenburg’s place in the artist’s cosmopolitan geography.

-Top Image: Albert Edelfeldt, At Sea, 1883, (image is cropped) Gothenburg Museum of Art.
+Top Image: Albert Edelfelt, At Sea, 1883, (image is cropped) Gothenburg Museum of Art.